 Reduce watering to a minimum in winter.

-The key to healthy beavertail cactus is to never let it sit in wet, soggy and poorly-drained soil.
+The key to healthy beavertail cactus is never to let it sit in wet, soggy, poorly-drained soil.

 Soil & Transplanting

-For best growth and blooming, plant your opuntia basilaris in a sandy, gritty, mineral-rich, alkaline, and well-draining soil with a generous amount of limestone chunks mixed into it.
+For best growth and blooming, plant your opuntia basilaris in sandy, gritty, mineral-rich, alkaline, and well-draining soil with a generous amount of limestone chunks.

-While the plant can tolerate some variations in the soil type, make sure it doesn’t have organic matter as the plant cannot tolerate organically rich soil.
+While the plant can tolerate some variations in the soil type, ensure it doesn’t have organic matter as it cannot tolerate organically rich soil.

 Grooming and Maintenance

-All you need to be careful about is to not place it in shade and make sure it gets direct sunlight.
+All you need to be careful about is not to place it in the shade and make sure it gets direct sunlight.